rackerlabs/technical-blog/_posts/2015-10-01-wsgi-middleware-on-the-jvm.md

 ---
 layout: post
 title: "Repose Ninja - WSGI Middleware On The JVM"
-date: 2015-10-08 00:00
+date: 2015-10-01 00:01
 comments: true
 author: Damien Johnson
+bio: >
-bio: Damien is a software developer at Rackspace that is currently working on the open source Repose project.
+  Damien is a software developer at Rackspace that is currently working on the open source Repose project.
 He graduated from the University of Texas at Austin in December of 2013, and has been delivering fanatical results at Rackspace ever since!
 published: true
 categories:
 - Repose
 - API Management
 - WSGI
 - Java
 - Python
 - Jython
 - JVM
+authorIsRacker: true
 ---

 ![The unicorn of the sea]({% asset_path repose_logo.png %})